-As agreed upon on the occasion of the FIEP Senior Council in Madrid – October 29th, 2013
+As agreed upon on the occasion of the FIEP Senior Council in Amman – October 16th, 2017

-– within the Commission workings, each Member will deliver a presentation (except if the issue is not relevant for the institution) according to the previously established general theme, all presentation exceeding the general theme being allowed as additional presentation to the main ones;
+– within the Commission workings, at least 3 Members shall deliver presentations and the maximum number of presentations shall be determined by the Presidency and host country within the framework of the program according to the previously established general theme, all presentation exceeding the general theme being allowed as additional presentation to the main ones;

-– the Presidency will ensure issuing the minutes, which will be sent to all members in maximum 15 days from the closing of Commission workings;
+– the Presidency issues the minutes at the end of the meeting, which will additionallybe sent to all members in maximum 15 days from the closing of Commission workings;

-- In order to provide a complete understanding of the importance of each proposal made, of the decisions taken, of the cooperation process dynamic within FIEP, as well as continuity of efforts, a FIEP Officer of each Member Force will participate in each Commission workings, along with a relevant specialist, if needed.
+- In order to provide a complete understanding of the importance of each proposal made, of the decisions taken, of the cooperation process dynamic within FIEP, as well as continuity of efforts, a FIEP PoC of each member will participate in each Commission, along with a relevant specialist, if needed.

-- In order to speed up the decision process within the Association, the FIEP Officers will be mandated by their commanders to take decisions and to express positions on FIEP matters.
+- In order to speed up the decision process within the Association, the FIEP PoCs will be mandated by their commanders to take decisions and to express positions on FIEP matters.